What is the vision Jesus wants to birth in your spirit? This teaching explains how to receive it.

 At the time of Christ's ministry the economic cycle of Israel centered on agriculture.
 Harvesting was a continuous activity throughout the year.
 Flax and barley harvesting occurred in April-May, the wheat harvest about six weeks later in June-July.
 Apples, figs, almonds, and the first grapes were gathered in June.
 Olives, dates, and summer figs were harvested in August and September, pomegranates and pistachio nuts in October.
 Olives in northern Galilee and winter figs were gathered in November.

 Not only did the economy center on the harvest, it was also at the heart of the religious system of Israel.
 The three main religious feasts God established for His people related to the harvest.
 The Passover came in the season of the barley harvest (Exodus 23:16).
 Seven weeks later, at the time of the wheat harvest, was the feast of Pentecost (Exodus 34:22).
 The feast of Tabernacles was observed the seventh month which was the period of the fruit harvest (Exodus 34:22).

 Since the entire calendar, economy, and religious system revolved around the harvest the disciples could easily understand this example.

 But even more important, there were certain guidelines for sowing and reaping which affected the natural harvest.
 These natural laws also applied to spiritual harvesting.
 The disciples of Jesus could easily apply these principles to spiritual harvesting because of their familiarity with them in the natural world.
 Applying these natural principles spiritually would bring forth an abundant spiritual harvest.
-We will study these principles later in this course.

 Most important, the disciples recognized the urgency represented by the example of the natural harvest.
 When a crop was ripe it must be harvested immediately or it would ruin.
 It was a matter of reap or rot.